Non-lexical vocables in music: Traditional music

 Non-lexical vocables are used in yodeling, Blackfoot music and other Native American music, Pygmy music, the music of the Maldives.
 In Irish traditional music and Highland Scots music, it is called lilting, and in English traditional music it is called diddling.
 Vocables frequently act as formal markers, indicating the beginning and end of phrases, sections or songs themselves, and also as onomatopoeic references, cueing devices, and other purposes.
+Wordless vocals are also found Georgian polyphony, both in and outside of any yodelling parts (k'rimanch'uli) or refrains.

 The Blackfoot, like other Plains Indians, use the consonants h, w, y, and vowels.
 They avoid c, n, (ts) and other consonants. e and i tend slightly to be higher pitches, a, o, and u lower ones.

 The AIM Song has its origins in the Plains; as such, it holds similar characteristics to Blackfoot song.
 It is intended as an intertribal song, so the use of non-lexical vocables prevents bias to one particular language.

 Other traditional musical forms employing non-lexical vocables include: